dnyanesh-github/eks-hpa-karpenter/README.md

 # EKS Cluster with HPA, Karpenter, Prometheus, and Grafana

 This guide provides step-by-step instructions to set up an Amazon EKS cluster integrated with Horizontal Pod Autoscaler (HPA), Karpenter for dynamic node provisioning, Prometheus for metrics collection, and Grafana for visualization.
+All external traffic is routed through an Ingress resource for centralized and efficient management.

 ---